 Call Option, Other Rights and Stock Purchases.
 The Joint Investment Agreement, as amended and supplemented, granted to (i) DoubleU Games a call option to purchase the equity-linked securities issued to STIC under certain time and price conditions, by May 26, 2020, or it would expire; (ii) STIC tag-along rights to sell all or part of its direct and indirect share interest in our Company, including the equity-linked securities, if DoubleU Games sells its interest in our common shares to a third party; and (iii) STIC drag-along rights to request DoubleU Games to sell its interest in our common shares if STIC wishes to sell its interest in us to any third party under one of the following circumstances: (a) DoubleU Games does not exercise the call option, (b) DoubleU Games is in material breach of the Joint Investment Agreement, or (c) the purpose of the acquisition of DDI-US is not likely to be achieved as a result of a reduction in value of DDI-US.
-On May 15, 2020, DoubleU Games purchased the 2.5% Non-convertible Bonds with warrants from STIC as discussed below pursuant to an amendment to the Joint Investment.
-On July 16, 2021, DoubleU Games up to 214,577 shares of our common shares currently held by STIC at a price no less than the public offering price of this offering (the "DUG Private Purchase Agreement").
-Pursuant to the DUG Private Purchase Agreement, if STIC elects to exercise such right, STIC will deliver to DoubleU Games a written notice, which sets forth the number of common shares that it intends to sell, within five (5) business days from the earlier of (a) the exercise date of the over-allotment option for this offering.
+On May 15, 2020, DoubleU Games purchased the 2.5% Non-convertible Bonds with warrants from STIC as discussed below pursuant to an amendment to the Joint Investment Agreement.
+On July 16, 2021, DoubleU Games entered into a second amendment to the Joint Investment Agreement with STIC which grants STIC a right to sell to DoubleU Games up to 214,577 shares of our common shares currently held by STIC at a price no less than the public offering price of this offering (the "DUG Private Purchase Agreement").
+Pursuant to the DUG Private Purchase Agreement, if STIC elects to exercise such right, STIC will deliver to DoubleU Games a written notice, which sets forth the number of common shares that it intends to sell, within five (5) business days from the earlier of (a) the exercise date of the over-allotment option for this offering, or (b) the expiration of over-allotment option for this offering.